Dr. Hallowell's

 *Please note: The Leelanau School kitchen seeks to showcase the variety and freshness of our local growing area.
 All meals include hot and cold selections in which we try to cover a variety of dietary needs, including gluten and dairy free.
 Breakfasts typically include a granola and fresh fruit bar, a bread and bagel bar, and a variety of hot protein selections.
 Lunch includes a salad and sandwich bar, in addition to hot vegetarian and meat options.
 We use local greens, vegetables, meats, fruits and grains whenever possible. *Please note that we are not a nut or gluten-free kitchen and cannot confirm a contamination-free environment, but do take precautions to keep these ingredients from cross contamination.

-$100 of the registration fee is non-refundable.
-If cancellation occurs by May 31st, 2019, all but $100 will be reimbursed.
-If cancellation occurs between June 1st to June 15th, 2019, 50% less $100 will be refunded.
-Registration fees are non-refundable after June 16th, 2019.
+$100 of the registration fee per family is non-refundable.
+If cancellation occurs by March 31, 2024, all but $100 per family will be reimbursed.
+If cancellation occurs between April 1st to May 31st, 2024, 50% less $100 per family will be refunded.
+Registration fees are non-refundable after June 1st, 2024 or applied to 2025.

 Edward (Ned) Hallowell, M.D., is a child and adult psychiatrist, a NY Times bestselling author, a world-renowned speaker and a leading authority in the field of ADHD.
-He was a faculty member at Harvard Medical School from 1983 to 2004, graduated from Harvard College and Tulane School of Medicine, and is the founder of The Hallowell Centers for Cognitive and Emotional Health in Boston MetroWest, New York City, San Francisco and Seattle.
+He was a faculty member at Harvard Medical School from 1983 to 2004, graduated from Harvard College and Tulane School of Medicine, and is the founder of The Hallowell Centers for Cognitive and Emotional Health in Boston MetroWest, New York City, California and Seattle.
 These Centers offer comprehensive mental health diagnostic and treatment services to patients and their families.

 Dr. Hallowell is a highly recognized public figure who has been interviewed for his expert opinion on every major TV show including Oprah, Dr. Oz, Good Morning America, Today, Dr. Phil, 60 Minutes and CNN and many leading publications including The New York Times, Newsweek and Time Magazine.